johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 As explained above, the physical dimensions of an Amiga monitor were effectively standardised, at least between about 1985--1995.
 This is important because if you play games featuring low-res artwork (320&times;256 PAL or 320&times;200 NTSC) designed for 14" CRT screens _fullscreen_ on a 24" or larger monitor, they will look like crap---everything will look too big and overly blocky.
 The best way to experience those old games as their creators intended is to match the physical dimensions of the emulated computer's image to that of a 14" monitor.
-Eerily enough, with 3&times; integer scaling you will get almost exactly that on a typical 24" LCD (just draw a 960&times;720 rectangle and measure its diagonal with a ruler; it will be 13" which equals the diagonal viewable area of the C= 1084S).
+Eerily enough, with 3&times; integer scaling, you will get almost exactly that on a typical 24" LCD (just draw a 960&times;720 rectangle and measure its diagonal with a ruler; it will be 13", which equals the diagonal viewable area of the Commodore 1084S).

-Now, WinUAE is the greatest Amiga emulator ever and I absolutely love it, but I'll be the first to admit that the display settings require pilot training.
+Now, WinUAE is the greatest Amiga emulator ever, and I absolutely love it, but I'll be the first to admit that the display settings require pilot training.
-Things are hunky-dory until all you care about is stretching the image to fill the whole screen (just use the **Fullscreen (TV)** or **Fullscreen (Max)** scaling method in the **Filter** section, and set **Aspect Ratio Correction** to **Automatic**), but once you want to set up *exact* scaling ratios and image dimensions, the UI is really not on your side anymore, to put it politely.
+Things are hunky-dory until all you care about is stretching the image to fill the whole screen (just use the **Fullscreen (TV)** or **Fullscreen (Max)** scaling method in the **Filter** section, and set **Aspect Ratio Correction** to **Automatic**), but once you want to set up *exact* scaling ratios and image dimensions, the UI is not on your side anymore, to put it politely.
 Long story short, after countless hours of tinkering, I stumbled upon the *One True Way&trade;* of getting predictable results in the exact way I wanted, so that's what I'll describe next.

 This is what your **Display** settings should look like.
-These are the settings for PAL; of course, you could use NTSC as well, and you might want to use windowed mode or a different vsync method.
-But the rest must be set *exactly* as shown, and all the **Brightness**, **Contrast**, **Gamma**, etc. settings _must_ be at zero (they'll screw up things royally when we'll get to the shader and colour profile setup later).
+These are the settings for PAL; of course, you could also use NTSC, and you might want to use windowed mode or a different vsync method.
+But the rest must be set *exactly* as shown, and all the **Brightness**, **Contrast**, **Gamma**, etc. settings _must_ be at zero (otherwise they'll screw up things royally when we get to the shader and colour profile setup later).
 Ticking the two **Centering** checkboxes surely seems enticing, but I recommend against it as it will lead to all sorts of problems when switching resolutions or moving screens vertically (we can always adjust the image position manually in the **Filter** settings if needed).

 {{< figure name="img/winuae-display.png" nameSmall="img/winuae-display.png"
     captionAlign="center" alt="WinUAE Display settings" >}}